aya802/To_Do/README.md

 # To-Do App

 A simple Flutter app for managing your to-do list.
-Add and edit and tasks .
+Add and edit tasks .

 ## Features
 - Add new tasks